'Tea consumption trends'

 One reason iced coffee is believed to still be gaining popularity, is its gourmet offerings – elevating coffee serves with flavours.
 Iced coffee consumers like their serve extremely personal.
 And it seems like iced teas will be the same.

-According to research into tea consumers, more than 2/3rds of iced tea drinkers are more likely to order tea if the outlet orders a variety of teas and flavours – with flavoured tea consumers indexing highly in the coveted 18-34 age bracket.
+According to research into tea consumers, more than 2/3rds of iced tea drinkers are more likely to order tea if the outlet offers a variety of teas and flavours – with flavoured tea consumers indexing highly in the coveted 18-34 age bracket.

 In fact, flavours and tea variety are a top purchase drive – or at least decision-making factor – only being topped by whether the tea is freshly brewed.
 These facts are relevant all year round, not just in summer.